schultek/dart_mappable/README.md

 pub run build_runner watch
 ```

-This will generate a `.g.dart` file for each of your entry points specified in the `build.yaml` file.
+This will generate a `.mapper.g.dart` file for each of your entry points specified in the `build.yaml` file.
 Last step is to `import` the generated files wherever you want / need them.

 > Hint: This package will generate clean, formatted, and easy to understand code.
 Have a look at the generated files.
 > I guarantee you won't be drowned in uglified code.

+## Configuration

+You can use this package and configure your classes in two different ways.
+Either with a **Builder Config** or with **Annotations**.
+You can use either of them, or mix them as you like on a class-by-class basis, since they have strong feature-parity.

+When only using the **Builder Config** as seen below, you can use this package purely as a dev dependency.
+However when you like to use **Annotations**, you have to use specify a normal dependency to this package.

+> The **Builder Config** supports global and library level configurations, while **Annotations** naturally only support class level configurations.
+> So when mixing the two options, a good practice would be to specify the global defaults in the **Builder Config**, and then overwrite some of them
+> on a class-by-class basis with **Annotations**, depending on your use-case.

-## Builder Config
+### Builder Config

 Instead of clustering your code with annotations, this package uses builder options inside your `build.yaml` file
 to specify how your classes should behave when serializing / deserializing.
 All options are optional!